Blunk-electronic/ET/script_command_set.md

 ```
 board led_driver rotate device R1 relative -4
 ```
+NOTE: For devices placed on the bottom side of the board the rotation is negated.

-By default a package (as drawn in the library) is drawn as if it were placed on the top side of the board.
+By default a package model in the library is drawn as if it were placed on the top side of the board.
-Flipping a device to top or bottom means to mirror its drawing (as drawn in the library) along the Y-axis:
+Flipping a device to top or bottom means to mirror it along its Y-axis:
 ```
 board led_driver flip device R1 top
 ```